A recipe for Dark Chocolate Pancakes! These dark chocolate pancakes are filled with dark chocolate chips and topped with a white chocolate ganache.

 - In a small saucepan, place the cream over medium heat.

-- Once the cream is starting to steam, remove from heat.
+- Remove from heat once the cream is starting to steam, but not yet bubbling.

 - Allow to cool slightly, then transfer to a piping bag.